Embracing the cyclical nature of the mining sector

 Joint Venture Partner:

-The 59.7km2 Agdz Project is comprised of four licence blocks situated in the Anti-Atlas Mountains, approximately 350km south of the capital Rabat.
-The Company's 100% owned subsidiary, Aterian Resources has identified three main prospects to date at Makarn, Amzwaro and Minière.
-Rock chip samples from these prospects have returned assay results up to 26.50% Cu and 448 g/t Ag and an initial rock chip channel sample returned 1.25% Cu and 96 g/t Ag over 9.3m, with grades up to 2.26% Cu and 223 g/t Ag.
-Rock chip and spoil samples from the Minière prospect, which hosts multiple underground workings that exploit numerous sub-parallel alteration zones, have returned 13.0% Cu, 6.0% Cu & 5.0% Cu.
+The 59.7 km2 Agdz project is comprised of four licence blocks situated in the Anti-Atlas Mountains, approximately 350 km south of the capital Rabat, 40 km east of Ouarzazate and 13 km southwest of the Bouskour copper mine which is operated by the Moroccan state mining group, Managem.
+Aterian holds a 100 % interest in the project which is accessible by a series of motorable tracks from Skoura to the north.
+Three main prospects have been identified to date at Makarn, Amzwaro and Minière from which rock-chip samples have returned assay results up to 26.5 % Cu and 448 g/t Ag and an initial rock-chip channel sample returned 1.25 % Cu and 96 g/t Ag over 9.3 m, with grades up to 2.26 % Cu and 223 g/t Ag.
+Rock-chip and spoil samples from the Minière prospect, which hosts multiple underground workings that exploit a series of sub-parallel alteration zones, have returned 13.0 % Cu, 6.0 % Cu and 5.0 % Cu.

 A ground magnetics survey has been completed by the company across the northern portion of the Agdz project.
 The data defines a number of very clear NE-SW and N-S trending structures, including dykes and faults, which are coincident with mineralisation mapped at surface.
 When combined with mapping results, the ground magnetics survey has identified at least 7 high priority prospects to target in the next phase of trenching.